strace - trace system calls and signals

 ID privileges while being traced.

-A traced process runs slowly (but check out the
+A traced process runs more slowly than a non-traced one.
+The

---seccomp-bpf option is used in a way that implies
+option, or by using --seccomp-bpf option in a way that implies

 The original strace was written by Paul Kranenburg for